api3dao/contracts/docs/contracts/api3-server-v1/api3marketv2.md

 ### dAPI management Merkle tree

-The leaves of the dAPI management Merkle tree is the hash of the following values:
+The leaves of the dAPI management Merkle tree are the hashes of the following values:

 - dAPI name (`bytes32`): The name that describes what data the dAPI provides (e.g., `ETH/USD`).
 - Data feed ID (`bytes32`): The ID of the data feed that the dAPI is to be pointed at.